New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 There are a few other attractions at the Flume Gorge, including an adorable little red covered bridge.

-Visiting the Flume Gorge costs $18 for anyone over the age of 13 and $16 for ages 6 to 12.
+Visiting the Flume Gorge costs $18 for anyone over the age of 13 and $16 for ages 6 to 12 if you book in advance and $21 and $19 at the window.

 Alpine Adventures is a year-round adventure company located in the White Mountains.
 What began as a snowmobile tour company in 1997 has turned into an innovative outdoor adventure company.